ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 ```
 $authoringService->getEditLink()
 ```
-Please Note that the ILIAS Ctrl-Flow will pass through your current GUI Class!
+Please note that the ILIAS Ctrl-Flow will pass through your current GUI Class!

 ### Delete a question
 ```